-The process by which FSANZ considers standards matters is open, accountable, consultative and transparent.
-Public submissions were invited on a draft variation which was released for public comment between 7 September 2023 and 20 October 2023.
+The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
+Public submissions were invited on a draft variation released for public comment between 15 December 2023 and 9 February 2024.
 The call for submissions was notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
 Subscribers and interested parties were also notified.